- Originally published: March 5, 2025

 Europe: Strong demand and steady expansion

-Despite increasing occupancy, coworking profitability remains a challenge.
+In Germany, coworking is also gaining ground.
+Large spaces (over 500 sqm) are doing particularly well, with about 75% occupancy.
+However, small spaces are still struggling to stay full.
+While event and meeting rooms are in high demand again, profitability remains a challenge.
 Only 20% of coworking spaces in Germany were profitable in 2023, while 42% just covered their costs.
 The main challenges include high rent and energy costs, which are particularly hard for small coworking spaces that fear losing members if they raise prices.

 Asia-Pacific: The fastest-growing market